 In some places (like certain supermarkets), Euros are also accepted.
 The change is then normally given back in crowns.
 If you are in Brno for a short time and therefore do not need too much money, this is one way to get to Czech crowns relatively easily.

-This blog article contains our personal recommendations in the form of so-called affiliate links.
+This travel guide contains our personal recommendations in the form of so-called affiliate links.
 If you book or buy something through the links, we will get a small commission.
 For you, this does not change the price at all!
 A million thanks from the both of us!

 Have you been to Brno before?
-Then leave us a comment with your experiences and tips for Brno – we look forward to them!
+What are your favorite things to do and see in Brno?
+Leave us a comment with your experiences and tips for Brno – we look forward to them!